SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 # Why?

 The TUNIX Lisp interpreter is far too slow on 6502-based systems to do anything useful with.
-By compiling to bytecode the overhead of interpretation vanishes and the size of functions is much smaller.
+Compiling to bytecode removes the overhead of interpretation and reduces the code size.
+Essentially, the TUNIX Lisp compiler is the smaller sister of the [tré compiler](https://github.com/SvenMichaelKlose/tre/), minus the overhead for generating high-level code.

 # Architecture

-The compiler has a _micropass_ architecture where each pass is as small and independent from the others as possible, making the compiler easier to maintain.
-Its _front end_ translates the code into a simpler, machine-level (but still machine-independent) _intermediate representation (IR)_, where every function is a flat list of instructions and (conditional) jumps.
-That format is easier to handle with algorithms of the _middle end_, which optimizes the IR.
-The _back end_ does target-specific adjustments and generates the desired code.
+The compiler has a _micropass_ architecture where each of the 18 passes is as small and independent from the others as possible, making the compiler easier to maintain.
+Its _frontend_ translates the input into a simpler, machine-level (but still machine-independent) _intermediate representation (IR)_ for the _middleend_, where every function is a flat list of statements, assignments and (conditional) jumps.
+That IR is then optimized by the middleend.
+The _backend_ finally does target-specific adjustments and generates the desired output, which is serializable bytecode functions.

-The front end also builds up a database of functions, so calls to them can be optimized, e.g. the interpreter would have to check arguments every time a function call is performed – the compiler does that in advance if the called function is in that database.
-Calling unknown or interpreted functions, or using EVAL, always comes with the heavy overhead of interpretation.

 ## Frontend

-* Macro expansion
+1. **Dot expansion**: Dot notation for CAR, CDR and SLOT-VALUE.
+2. **Unquote expansion**: Top-level unquotes to generate code at compile-time.
+3. **Macro expansion**: Standard macro expansion.
-* Compiler macro expansion (AND, OR, ?, BLOCK, RETURN, GO, QUOTE, QUASIQUOTE)
+4. **Compiler macro expansion**: Breaks down AND, OR, ?, BLOCK, RETURN, GO, QUOTE, QUASIQUOTE, and so on, into IR.
+After this pass there must be no more macros.
-* Inlining anonymous functions
-* Argument expansion
-* Expression expansion
-* Block folding
+5. **Quasiquote expansion**: To consing expressions.
+6. **Lambda expansion**: Inlines binding lamdas and exports closures to own functions while building a function info tree required to proceed.

+When compiling multiple files, all must have been processed up to the previous pass, so all calls to known functions can be compiled in the next:

+7. **Call expasions**: Arguments are expanded and rest arguments are turned into consing expressions.
+8. **Expression expansion**: To _single statement assignments_: All arguments of function calls are assigned to temporary variables.
+9. **Block folding**: Collapses nested %BLOCK expressions.

 ## Middleend

-* Call expansion
-* Place expansion
-* Jump optimization
-* Constant elimination
-* Common code elimination
+1. **Jump optimization**: Remove chained jumps, unnecessary and unused tags, and unreachable code.
+2. **Constant elimination**: Do calculations at compile time.
+3. **Common code elimination**: Remove double calculations.
+4. **Unused place elimination**
+5. **Peephole optimization**: Made of child passes.
+6. **Tailcall optimization**: Make jumps to start of function instead of having it call itself if possible.

 ## Back-end

-* Code generation
-* Code optimization
+Translate the IR to code.

+1. **Wrapping tags**: Wrap tags (numbers) in %TAG expressions for code generation.
+1. **Place expansion**: Variables are mapped to the lexical scope.
+2. **Place assignment**: Stack frames and environment vectors are laid out.
+3. **Code generation**: Macros generating bytecode expressions

 # Compiler macros

 These are the interpreter's built-in special forms as IR-generating macros.
+After this pass only code generating macros for the backend remain.

-Four new IR expressions replace the conventional forms BLOCK, GO, RETURN, ?, AND, plus OR:
+Four new IR expressions resemble the conventional forms BLOCK, GO, RETURN, ?, AND, plus OR:

 | Metacode     | Description                           |